Dustin-DAC/TechToolbox-PSModule/Docs/Functions.md

 ## Initialization Functions and Variables
 ---
 Set-Var : Creates a standard variable for three items re-used throughout almost every other function in this module.
+You can also call these at any time while the module is loaded.

+  PS>$Date

 1. Date - Simple MM-DD-YY format.
 2. Log - Standardizes C:\Logs for all logging and results.